wnykuang/fluentPython/notes.md

 #### Deques and other queues
 The ```list.pop(0)``` is an O(n) operation since the entire list must be shifted.
 The class ```collections.deque``` is a thread-safe double-ended queue deisigned for fast inserting and removing from both ends.
+The append and popleft operations are atomic, so deque is safe to use as a LIFO queue in multihreaded applications without the need of using locks.

+besides deque, Python standard Lib comes with: queue, multiprocessing[Queue], syncio, asyncio, heapq(priority queue)

+#### Summary
+PEP 3132 -- Extended Iterable Unpacking is the canonical source to read about the new use of *extra as a target in parallel assignments.
+PEP 448 -- Additional Unpacking Generalizations.